Adriankben/Scripting/README.md

 # Scripting

-This is a collection of the some of useful scripts across various platforms.
+This is a collection of scripts I've found useful across various platforms.